Everest Base Camp - Chola Pass - Gokyo Trek

 Sleeping Bag

-Sleeping bags are essential gear for travelers and trekkers, which provide good comfort and protection in various climatic conditions and altitudes.
+Sleeping bags are essential gear for travellers and trekkers, which provide good comfort and protection in various climatic conditions and altitudes.
 Most of our treks and tours require a sleeping bag as it keeps you warm by trapping the heat around you from your body.

 The sleeping bags we use are mummy-shaped with a zip up and down that keeps the top tight around you.
 It is used in cold and wet climates in high altitudes( -20°C to -25°C maximum temperature), giving you protection and comfort, and as well it is also lightweight and compact which it easy to carry on long treks.
 The sleeping bag is returned after the trek as it helps us to maintain our gear for future adventurers.